cloudbase/wnbd/README.md

 device details and acts as an IO channel.
 As an alternative, it can dispatch IO commands to an userspace process using a DeviceIoControl based interface.

-The project also provides the ``wnbd.dll`` library, which handles the userspace and driver communication.
+The project also provides the ``libwnbd.dll`` library, which handles the userspace and driver communication.
 It provides the following features:

 * Creating WNBD devices (optionally connecting to a NBD server)